There are more than 20,000 regulated above-ground storage tanks (ASTs) currently in use across Minnesota.

 - stormwater collection systems and septic systems;

-- ASTs containing agricultural chemicals regulated under Minnesota Statutes Chapter 18B, Chapter 18C, Chapter 18D;
+- ASTs containing agricultural chemicals regulated under Minn.
+Stat.
+Chapter 18B, Chapter 18C, Chapter 18D;

 - a vehicle like a tank truck or a railroad car designed to transport substances from one location to another unless it remains in the same location more than 30 days;